peranakanfrancis/gridsome-forestry-starter/projects/fish-curry-paste.md

 ### What our customer says about it

-    "I've tried the fish curry, and it also easy to cook, I always thought that cook a bowl of curry need a lot of ingredients and works but now I'm wrong as with this convenient packet, I can cook whenever I wasn't as long as I get a fresh fish from supermarket and few more ingredient, then I can make my own curry to eat.
+> _I've tried the fish curry, and it also easy to cook, I always thought that cook a bowl of curry need a lot of ingredients and works but now I'm wrong as with this convenient packet, I can cook whenever I wasn't as long as I get a fresh fish from supermarket and few more ingredient, then I can make my own curry to eat.
 The taste suitable for me which my mom also said my cooking skill is improved :).
+You may try it sometimes and amazed your friends and family._
+>
-You may try it sometimes and amazed your friends and family.Pss: Who say guys can't cook good food at home?
-Try yourself."- Yap Chong, Kuala Lumpur
+> _Pss: Who say guys can't cook good food at home?
+Try yourself."_- **Yap Chong, Kuala Lumpur**
+>

-    "It is very very good. i can honestly say that it tastes authentic like you can find in a good hawker or restaurant in Penang.
-It has been difficult to even get good tasting food in Penang nowaday, yours just perfect to at least come as an option. keep it up."- Lim Yuh Hock, Kuala Lumpur
+> _"It is very very good. i can honestly say that it tastes authentic like you can find in a good hawker or restaurant in Penang.
+It has been difficult to even get good tasting food in Penang nowaday, yours just perfect to at least come as an option. keep it up."_ - **Lim Yuh Hock, Kuala Lumpur**